Tech Neck – How Technology is Affecting Your Posture

 - Get up and move every hour, even if it’s for a minute or two.
 Studies show sitting for long periods is bad for your heart and takes years off your life.

-- Incorporate exercises that strengthen the spine such as cobra, upward facing dog, and bird dog
+- Incorporate tech neck exercises that strengthen the spine such as cobra, upward facing dog, and bird dog

 - Do a few neck and shoulder rolls and neck flexion and extension exercises every day.
 This helps get blood circulating and your neck in a different position.